w3c/web-advertising/UseCasesofOnlineAdvertising.md

 ### Background Activities

-*   Counting jof a Page Delivered occurs at the Publisher Web App (Web Site)
+*   Counting of a Page Delivered occurs at the Publisher Web App (Web Site)
 *   Counting of a Sale occurs at the Ad Market
 *   Counting of a Page Viewed occurs a the Creative Payload service.